arnbme/nyckelharpa/README.md

 <a name="userpin"></a>
 ## 11. User pin Profiles

-When using the app's keypad DH,  User pin profiles must be created for each valid pin code.
+When using the app's keypad Device Handler
+* For each valid user pin, create a User pin profile

 * Pin codes may be restricted by date/time, use count (burnable pins), and keypad device